bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 None of these devices appear in `/dev` on the Linux side.
 The `uartlite` kernel driver is still in the kernel tree, but it never binds to any node.
 The AXI peripherals belong to R5 core 1 exclusively, and core 1's FreeRTOS image drives them directly from its own address space (which is set up in the R5 BSP rather than the Linux device tree).

-The IRQs for these peripherals are routed through the PS GIC's SPI lines so that core 1 — not the A53 cluster — is the target.
+The IRQs for these peripherals are routed through the PS GIC's SPI lines so that core 1 -- not the A53 cluster -- is the target.
 This is a one-line change in the Xilinx IP Integrator design and a matching change in the `interrupt-parent` of the R5's BSP, and it ensures that Linux never even sees the interrupts fire.

-**Class 2 — Reserved memory regions for the R5 cluster.**
+**Class 2 -- Reserved memory regions for the R5 cluster.**

-Core 0's FreeRTOS image, core 1's FreeRTOS image, the shared rpmsg vring buffers, and the shared thermal table all live in specific DDR4 regions that must be carved out from under Linux's normal memory allocator.
-These are declared in the device tree's `reserved-memory` node:
+Core 0's FreeRTOS image, core 1's FreeRTOS image, the shared rpmsg vring buffers, and the shared thermal table all live in specific DDR4 regions that must be carved out from under Linux's normal memory allocator:

 ```
 reserved-memory {